XiaoLaoMen/XEngine_XControl/README.en.md

 Macos Exection:./XEngine_LINEnv.sh -i 3

 #### Windows
-use vs open and complie,support windows 7sp1 and above
+use vs open and complie,support windows 10 and above
 Just Run it.

 #### Linux
 Linux use Makefile to complie
-supproted ubuntu x64 or RockyLinux x64
+supproted ubuntu22.04 x64 or RockyLinux9 x64

 #### MacOS
-Linux use Makefile to complie,terminal exection,Requires mac 12 and above
+Linux use Makefile to complie,terminal exection,Requires mac 13

 ##### complie
 execute command in XEngine_Source path